 First we drove 200 kilometres to Wilcannia, where we refuelled, bought some fresh bread and had lunch.
 We ended up having lunch in a small picnic area across from the hospital, as another party beat us to the only table near the river.
 The town itself looked like a war zone: many buildings had their windows boarded-up or smashed, and appeared to have been deserted.
 The town looked like it was dying, but this may be a wrong impression.
 We stayed long enough to have tuna salad sandwiches, and then drove on.

 We pulled into a rest stop about 200 km east of Wilcannia to see if it would pass as an overnighter.
 I thought the place was just passable, despite a lot of rubbish lying around.
 The kids wanted to drive on to Cobar, however, so we could book into a cabin.
 The kids won the argument, so we drove to Cobar where, much to their dismay, the cabins were booked out.
 So we tried the big old hotel in the middle of town which looked cheap, but it turned out that it was cheap because it was a total dump.
 We opted to go back to the caravan park and set up our tent, which we did, and we ate marinated steak, sausages, caramelised onions, potatoes and beans, under the stars.
-Susie did a load of washing.
-It rained lightly and we set up a divider in the tent.
+Susie did a load of washing, and it rained lightly.

 We broke camp at Cobar the next morning and put in a solid day’s driving.
 We covered almost 600 km to Moree, somewhat further than we anticipated.
 First we stopped at the tourist information centre in Cobar to get some information about outback towns further north.
 We got a booklet on the Kidman Way, which was helpful.
 We also learned why there was an accommodation shortage in Cobar: a rally was passing through that day.
 We saw some of the cars on the road, and the Premier of NSW, Bob Carr, had just paid the town a visit.